youzan/vant/packages/vant/src/floating-panel/README.md

 ### Intro

 A panel that floats at the bottom of a page, which can be dragged up and down to browse content, often used to provide additional functionality or information.
+Please upgrade `vant` to >= v4.5.0 before using this component.

 ### Install